TempleEight/temple-docs/TempleEight/docs/guide/metrics.md

 ### Automating Requests
 You could now start making some manual requests to your service and see the associated metrics pop up on each panel.
-However, we've built an automated request framework directly into Temple, allowing you to mock requests from end users.
+However, we've built an automated request tool directly into Temple, allowing you to mock requests from end users.

 To do this, we're going to be using the `temple test` command.
 As explained in the [Temple Test](temple-test) guide, `temple test` has two main operating modes: